 The terms "circuit training" and "interval training" are often used interchangeably, but they are not the same workouts.
-The two workout types use different exercises, require different energy systems and promote different results.
-Both are efficient, time-effective workouts, however, that you can easily add into your weekly routine to boost your fitness benefits.
+The two workout types use different exercises, offer different benefits and garner different results.
+Both are effective, time-efficient workouts that you can easily add into your weekly routine to boost your cardiovascular and musculoskeletal fitness.

 Video of the Day

 Circuit training is primarily a resistance-training workout.
 Traditionally, it includes rotating through nine to 12 exercises, or stations, performed for 15 to 45 seconds each with little to no rest in between.
 Aerobic exercise such as jumping rope or jumping jacks is often featured in circuit training in amounts between 30 seconds and three minutes, either in between each resistance exercise or at the end of each round.

 In contrast, interval training is a cardio workout.
 You choose your aerobic exercise -- swimming, running, cycling or rowing, for example, and perform intervals of high-intensity effort alternated with periods of recovery.
 For example, during a jog, you would break into a one-minute sprint, then return to your jog for one to two minutes to recover.
 You would repeat the intervals for the duration of your workout.

 Circuit training benefits focus on the musculoskeletal system and body composition.
 Resistance training builds lean muscle mass and strengthens bones.
 Building lean muscle mass often leads to a reduction in fat mass.
 Circuit training may also slightly improve cardiovascular fitness as a result of reduced fat mass.